serimmmmm/openmusichistory/schutz_st_matthew_passion.md

-> ### Learning Objects
+> #### Learning Objects
 >
-> - Investigate Heinrich Schütz's contribution to the development of German Baroque music.
+> - Understand Heinrich Schütz's contribution to the development of German Baroque music.
-> - Understand the historical context of the 17th-century German Baroque era and explore the influence of religious and political upheavals on his music.
+> - Examine the influence of the religious and political context of 17th-century Germany on Schütz's music.
+>

 # Heinrich Schütz(1585-1672)